openzfs/openzfs-docs/docs/msg/ZFS-8000-4J/index.rst

 ::

-   # zpool replace test c0t0d1 c0t0d2
+   # zpool replace test sdb sdc

 If the device has been replaced by another disk in the same physical slot, then the device can be replaced using a single argument to the